yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	- Order Lines

-17. Verify that the results looks sensible and are correctly formatted.
+17. Verify that the results look sensible and are correctly formatted.

 	![Picture 39](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image43.png)

 ### **Task 2: Create additional measures**

-In this task you will create additional measures that use more complex formulas.
+In this task, you will create additional measures that use more complex formulas.

 1. In Report view, select **Page 1**.